DomResc/docker-backup-tools/README.md

 ### Backup Process

-1. Verifies prerequisites (Docker access, permissions, disk space)
+1. Verifies prerequisites (Docker access, permissions, disk space, memory)
 2. Identifies volumes to back up (all or specified with the `-v` option)
 3. Estimates disk space requirements and verifies sufficient free space
 4. Maps containers to volumes for efficient stopping/starting
 5. Identifies containers that should be processed last (via `--prioritize-last` option)
-6. Processes regular volumes first:
+6. Processes regular volumes first (in parallel batches):
    - Identifies containers using the volume
    - Skips the volume if the `-s/--skip-used` option is enabled and the volume is in use
    - Asks for confirmation before stopping containers (unless `-f/--force` is used)
    - Stops containers if necessary
    - Creates compressed archive of volume data with specified compression level
-   - Verifies backup integrity and content
+   - Performs fast verification of backup integrity
    - Records backup statistics (size, duration, etc.)
    - Restarts containers for this volume immediately
 7. Then processes priority volumes (those used by critical containers):